 As described in the Marine Mammal section of the document, all species potentially taken by Hilcorp's specified activities are key subsistence species, in particular the bowhead whales and ice seals.
 Hilcorp has proposed and NMFS has included several mitigation measures to address potential impacts on the availability of marine mammals for subsistence use.
-The AEWC provided comments during the public comment period on the Notice of Receipt of Hilcorp's application and as a member of the peer review panel.
-NMFS incorporated appropriate mitigation to address AEWC's concerns, including requirements for Hilcorp to remain a signatory to a follow protocols contained with the POC.
-Hilcorp has also indicated they would abide by a CAA.
+The AEWC expressed support for Hilcorp's efforts to reduce impacts to subsistence use and offered no objection to the final rule.
+Hilcorp is required to abide by the POC.
 In addition, mitigation measures designed to minimize impacts on marine mammals also minimize impacts to subsistence users (e.g., avoid impact pile driving during the fall bowhead whale hunt).
 Hilcorp and NMFS have also developed a comprehensive set of BMPs to minimize impacts to ice seals during ice-covered months.
-In consideration of coordination with the AEWC, Hilcorp's proposed work schedule (i.e., conducting the majority of work in winter when bowhead whales are not present) and the incorporation of several mitigation measures, we have preliminarily determined that the total taking of affected species or stocks would not have an unmitigable adverse impact on the availability of such species or stocks for taking for subsistence purposes.
+Considering the coordination with the AEWC, Hilcorp's proposed work schedule (i.e., conducting the majority of work in winter when bowhead whales are not present), and the incorporation of several mitigation measures, we have determined that the total taking of affected species or stocks would not have an unmitigable adverse impact on the availability of such species or stocks for taking for subsistence purposes.